DylanAlmond/workflow-generator/README.md

 1. **Describe Your Workflow**

    Provide a detailed description of the workflow or form you want to build.
 This can include what steps are involved, the types of inputs you need (e.g., text fields, checkboxes, media uploads), and any specific requirements for each step.
-   You can also try describing the structure or layout—such as grouping steps in to sections, creating a summary section, etc. The AI model will use this input to generate a structured, interactive form layout.
+   You can also try describing the structure or layout—such as grouping steps in to sections, creating a summary section, etc. The LLM will use this input to generate a structured, interactive form layout.

 2. **Import or Export Workflows**